Two Strangers and a Wedding

-Two Strangers and a Wedding is a controversial radio competition created and first hosted in Australia.
+Two Strangers and a Wedding is a radio competition created and first hosted in Australia.

 In order to win the competition, two contestants who have not met or made contact with each other must be chosen by the station's listeners.
 They then have to get married legitimately to win prizes.

 Australian competitions

 The first promotions were held in Adelaide and Sydney, Australia on 2Day FM and SAFM and then on several other Australian stations in 1998.
-The couple involved in the 1998 SAFM Adelaide competition were Thomas Balacco and Helen Boyer.
+The couple involved in the 1998 SAFM Adelaide competition (James, Paul and Amanda) were Thomas Balacco and Helen Boyer, who soon split after three days on their honeymoon in Bali.
+It was reported that Helen had an affair with local TV show Today Tonight's reporter whilst in Bali covering the honeymoon story for Channel 7.
+Thomas Balacco who lived at West Beach, employed as an electrician, was media dubbed "Adelaide's Most Eligible", later met Valeska Farrow in 1999 and married in March 2001.
+The couple have 1 son and 1 daughter.

 The couple involved in the two-day FM promotion were Glenn Emerton and Lief Bunyan.
 Glenn Emerton later met Naomi Kennedy and married in March 2006.

 UK competitions

 Birmingham radio station BRMB has married two sets of couples, and both of these contests have sparked a national interest.
 In 1999, the first couple were matched by a panel of relationship counsellors and astrologers, including astrologer Russell Grant.
 The groom was 28-year-old Greg Cordell, a sales manager, and his chosen bride was Carla Germaine, a 23-year-old former model.
 Also to make it to the last four girls was her long-term schoolfriend Joanna Scragg who later married successful banker Rob Cook.

 The couple married, on air nationally and online; however, they split soon after the wedding.
 Carla later met and married Jeremy Kyle, who at the time was one of the radio station's DJs.
 They have 2 daughters and a son together.
 It was announced in September 2015 that they have since separated.

 Later on in 2006, another couple were married.
 Again, the station received national interest.
 Becky, 28, and Craig, 30, were chosen for the stunt.
 Despite protests against the wedding, the two were married.
 The couple flew to Bermuda the day after the wedding for their honeymoon.

 Four months later on 7 May 2006, the News of the World reported the couple had split, but not divorced.
 These reports were confirmed on the morning radio show The Big Brum Breakfast, when Becky (the bride) was interviewed.